 In a global context where mobility and the virtual world challenge established identifications with national societies, ethnic groups or religions, Armenians can be considered a good example of a group with a long, cosmopolitan and globalized history.
 The exhibition GRANDCHILDREN, New geographies of belonging intends to look closer at personal and communal affiliations in the Armenian transnation, the mechanisms that empower and nurture the diasporic identities and its patterns of representation as well.
 The today diasporic reality of the Armenians is consequence of different historic events, but no event has influenced the life of Armenians as their tragic fate, their annihilation and deportation under the Regime of the Young Turks in 1915.

-Since 2006 a landscape has emerged that encompasses artists cooperating within different structures, realizing virtual visual dialogues followed by real
+Since 2006 a landscape has emerged that encompasses artists cooperating within different structures, realizing virtual visual dialogues followed

-traps of an identity nurtured by the shelter of the difference.
+chances and traps of an identity nurtured by the shelter of the difference.

 The exhibition took place from 01.09 to 01.11.2015 at DEPO (Tütün Deposu, Istanbul-Turkey)